osintbuddy/.github/profile/README.md

 > *In the digital age, your footprint is your legacy.
 Every click, every search, every connection
 > tells a story.
 Multiply these digital
-> breadcrumbs across billions of users, and we encounter the greatest dataset in human history, a map of human behaviour and curiosity, simply waiting to be decoded.
-Revealing the hidden architecture of human behavior.*
+> breadcrumbs across billions of users, and we encounter the greatest dataset in human history, a map of human behaviour and curiosity, simply waiting to be decoded.*
 >
-> Anonymous
+> **Anonymous**

-# OSINTBuddy: *Transformative Link Analysis*
+# OSINTBuddy: Transformative Link Analysis

 ~ *Making advanced OSINT techniques accessible to everyone-from solo researchers to large organizations.
 [For free.](https://www.fsf.org/appeal)* ~